TheGentleLord/TheGentleLord/README.md

-# 🧠 TheGentleLord – Ambitious Bug Bounty Hunter in Progress 🚀
+# 🧠 TheGentleLord – Ambitious Bug Bounty Hunter / Hacker in Progress 🚀

 Hey there, I'm **TheGentleLord** – an ambitious learner on a mission to master ethical hacking, bug bounty hunting, and everything in between.
 I'm not where I want to be *yet* — but I'm leveling up daily, one recon scan and write-up at a time. 💪